bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 After a lot of Node-RED systems had been hacked in 2023-2024, I decided to improve my own Node-RED security setup.
 I especially wanted to get rid of my old port-forwarding setup, since most of the hacked Node-RED systems had a similar setup like mine.
 You can read [here](https://github.com/bartbutenaers/Node-RED-security-basics/blob/main/docs/port_forwarding.md) why ***port-forwarding should be avoided!***

-The complete documentation of Tailscale can be found [here](https://tailscale.com/kb/1017/install).
+This tutorial only teaches you the basics of Tailscale.
+Afterwards I recommend to have a look at the Tailscale documentation (see [here](https://tailscale.com/kb/1017/install)) for more details.

 Please read the ***disclaimer*** at the bottom of this readme page, before you get started!

+## Issues and pull requests
-And feel free to create issues or pull-requests, to help improving the information in this tutorial.
+***Pull-requests*** are very welcome, to help improving the information in this tutorial.
 That is the only way we can help each other to improve our Node-RED security.

-But when you have a Tailscale issue outside the scope of this tutorial, post it directly in the Tailscale [repo](https://github.com/tailscale/tailscale/issues) because I am no Tailscale expert...
+***Issues*** can be used e.g. to mention if a part of the documentation is not correct or incomplete.
+But when you have a Tailscale issue with your setup, post it directly in the Tailscale [repo](https://github.com/tailscale/tailscale/issues) or create a discussion in the Node-RED Discourse forum (where you can mention me to get my attention.
+But ***DON'T***  post such issues in this repo, because I don't have the time to troubleshoot individual use cases!!!

 ## The big bad internet
 Obviously when you would use Node-RED only offline, you could minimize the risk of malicious users accessing your system.
 However there are a number of nice use cases, that will only work by connecting Node-RED to the internet: